 Racial tension between law enforcement and residents in Newark, New Jersey, was already high before it boiled over on July 12, 1967, when 23 people were killed in what is now known as the Newark Rebellion.

-As in most major metropolitan cities, police officers were primarily of Irish and Italian descent and African-Americans were frequently victims of police brutality and abuse that was rarely prosecuted.
+As in most major metropolitan cities, police officers were primarily of Irish and Italian descent and African-Americans were frequently victims of police brutality, which was rarely prosecuted.
 In addition, despite housing shortages, there were plans to build a superhighway through a Black community, which would take 150 acres to build a medical school and hospital complex, according to a Rutgers University report.

 The city called it "urban renewal," but to residents it was more like "Negro removal."
 Five days of violence from July 12 to 16 were sparked by the arrest of John Smith, an African-American cab driver who suffered serious injuries after being arrested for tailgating and driving in the wrong direction on a one-way street.